 A couple of months ago I asked Twitter if there was a mental health topic that often gets overlooked.
-One Twitter user replied suggested how pregnancy can affect mental health as an overlooked topic.
+One Twitter user replied and suggested how pregnancy can affect mental health as an overlooked topic.
 Unfortunately, the person that made the suggestion has a private account, so I can’t credit them.
 But I decided to follow through on their suggestion, and this article is the result.

 There’s this myth that pregnancy is a very happy and exciting time, and in most cases, that can be true.
 However, some women will have mixed or even negative feelings about their pregnancy.
 There’s nothing wrong or unusual about that.
 Of course, pregnancy is a significant change in your life.
 Pregnancy can be a difficult time for women because you have to deal with like morning sickness, and if you don’t have support around you, then there can be other things that could be on your mind causing worry and anxiety (Royal College of Psychiatrists), such as: